Ingage-Meetup/String-Calculator-20211117/src/JavaScript/README.md

 ### Step 8

-Extend your calculator to handle division.
-Assume the same requirements as additions (steps 1-5).
+Extend your calculator to handle division.Assume an input of two numbers, the second number being divided into the first.
+Also disregard the restriction to numbers less than 1000.